Coming of Age

 Copyright © 2011 G. Wayne

-adventure.
-I calmed with distance, but the possibility of my quest ending before it really began,
+adventure I had wanted for so long.
+My anxiety calmed with distance, but the possibility of

-were amusing each other and joking with both friends and
+break my paranoia.
+People were amusing each other and joking with both friends and

 strangers.
 My attention was engaged by smiling faces and eyes that sparkled with an

 was a running total of everyone's emotions.